jee00609/AWS_Foundational/개념 모음/AWS Well-Architected Framework.md

 IT systems should be designed to reduce interdependencies, so that a change or failure in one component does not cascade to other components This is an example of which principle of cloud architecture design?

 -> Loose coupling

+### NO.207
+Which of the following is an AWS Well-Architected Framework design principle related to reliability?

+-> Ability to recover from failure